-Come as an individual or a team: Select the track below that best suits your individual needs.
-Get even more out of the conference by putting together a group--the four tracks will be held simultaneously, so participants can share rides and rooms.
+Come as an individual or get even more out of the conference by putting together a team - the four tracks will be held simultaneously, so participants can share rides and rooms.
+Registrants select the track that best suits their individual needs.
 The insights you gain will pay for the conference registration many times over.

 The Technical Theatre Skills track is for those who work behind the scenes.
 Learn to master the challenges you face as you work within the amenities of your theatre, from stage size, lighting systems, and scenery to costumes.
 Experts will give hands-on training in several areas of technical theatre.
 This track will help you find resources and supplies you can utilize in your theatre, increase your excitement in the magic of technical theatre, and provide you with a nationwide network of fellow techies!
 A team of technicians will facilitate this track.
 No technical theatre training is required, but even experienced techies will benefit.

 Kacey Udy serves as the Technical Director and Resident Scenic Designer for the Hale Centre Theatre.
 Approaching his 100th production with Hale Centre, his design for the regional premiere of The Pirate Queen won the 2016 USITT Design Expo.

 He earned his BFA in Theatre Arts (focusing on Graphic and Scenic Design) from the Caine College of the Arts at Utah State University (USU) in Logan, Utah.
 While at USU, Kasey’s designs received multiple regional design awards and were included with the U.S. delegation at the Prague Quadrennial.
 He was also awarded Undergraduate Researcher of the Year by USU.